Veera93/exploratory-data-analysis/README.md

 The heat map generated from the CDS data reported by Data based on U.S. Outpatient Influenza-like Illness Surveillance Network was compared with the real time twitter data.
 Tweets based on tags were collected along with their location data using the rtweet package and same heat map was generated and compared.
 The tags used for retrieving the tweets are flu, flu no work, flu down ,flu vomiting ,flu coughing ,flu with sick ,flu Fatigue ,flu Headache ,flu diarrhea ,flu fever ,flu season.

+#### Data Collection
+You would need to input your twitter Oauth credentials to collect the tweets and also the filenames.
+However, for the purpose of the demo we have collected the data, cleaned, transformed and saved the state wise data in resources/twitter/states.csv.
+You find the data collected under the resources folder

 #### Used rtweet and twitter API keys to fetch data from twitter:
 1. Load the OAuth details
 2. Load the word to be searched